vrm-piyush/Python-Projects/subprojects/Snake-Game/README.md

 ## Project Overview

-The Snake Game is a simple and enjoyable implementation of the classic Snake game using Pygame.
+The SlitherQuest is a simple and enjoyable implementation of the classic SlitherQuest using Pygame.
 Players control a snake on a grid, eat apples to grow longer, and avoid collisions with the snake's own body and obstacles.

 ## Features